Headway App Review: Is It Really Worth Your Time and Money? [2026]

 If you haven’t noticed by now, I’m a sucker for dark mode.
 But don’t worry if you prefer light mode… Below you can see the difference between both and how you can easily switch between them.

-As you can see in the image, you can also adjust the size of the text.
+As you can see in the image, you can also adjust the text size.

 1.5 Audio